-S. No Trust/Society/ Company Name Project/Activity Name Location Project/ Activity Brief Period Total Expenditure (') Deliverables/ Outcome/ Impact Reporting frequency (to be captured in the MoU) Project Progress Financial 3.
-Batch completion report will be shared on completion of the course and placement of the youth (Batch I - November 2014 and Batch II - April 2015) 4.
-Quarterly follow up reports -3 (Batch I - February, May & August 2015 and Batch II - July & August 2015 and January 2016) 3.
-Ambar Foundation (Society) Project Ujjwal Bhawishya East Delhi To provide non formal education (NFE) and skill training to children and youth respectively from marginalised sections of the society; Conduct adult literacy for women from the same community 1 October 2014 to 31 March 2015 ' 4,00,000 Non formal education to 100 children Skill training to 60 youth Adult literacy to 15 women with formation of 2 self help groups 1 health camp & 1 nutrition camp Activity report - Quarterly (January and April 2015) and Annual (April 2015) Financial statement of expenses - Quarterly (January and April 2015) and Annual (April 2015) 4.
-Navjyoti India Foundation (Society) Project Unnati Sohna, Rural Gurgaon To empower the women/girls from rural Gurgaon and equip them with tools to become self-reliant through vocational training in stitching and tailoring 20 July 2014 to 31 March 2015 ' 8,60,200 Provide stitching and tailoring vocational training to 110 - 120 women/girls from rural Gurgaon through need based intervention and curriculum to enhance their skills Enhanced awareness on social issues through charcha mandal/ seminars etc Exposure visits to broaden beneficiaries' horizon and awareness about the latest trends in the market Quarterly progress reports (October 2014, January & April 2015) and annual report - summary of the project impact (April 2015) Quarterly financial reports (October 2014, January & April 2015) and annual financial report - (April 2015)
+S. No Trust/Society/ Company Name Project/Activity Name Location Project/ Activity Brief Period Total Expenditure (₹) Deliverables/ Outcome/ Impact 2016 Project Progress Financial including placement status 3.
+Ambar Foundation (Society) Project Ujjwal Bhawishya East Delhi To provide Non Formal Education (NFE) and Vocational Training to vulnerable children and youth from marginalized sections of the society; Conduct adult literacy for women from the same community; Organise health and nutrition camps 1 April 2015 to 31 March 2016 ₹ 8,60,000 • Non formal Education to 110 children • Vocational training to 75 youth. • Adult Literacy to 15 women. • Formation of 2 SHG groups • No of Health Camp -1 • No of Nutrition Camp- 1 Half yearly Activity Reports (in October 2015 and April 2016) Annual Impact Report (in April 2016) Half yearly Financial Report (in October 2015 and April 2016) Utilization Certificate of Financial Support (by May 2016) 4.
+Navjyoti India Foundation (Society) Project Unnati Sohna, Rural Gurgaon To empower the women/ girls from rural Gurgaon and equip them with tools to become self-reliant through vocational training in stitching and tailoring 16 May 2015 to 15 March 2016 ₹ 8,50,000 Provide stitching and tailoring vocational training to 110 - 120 women/girls from rural Gurgaon through need based intervention and curriculum to enhance their skills Enhanced awareness on social issues through charcha mandals/ seminars etc Exposure visits to broaden beneficiaries' horizon and awareness about the latest trends in the market Two project (progress) reports in September 2015 and March 2016 Annual impact report - summary in March 2016 Two finance reports in September 2015 and March 2016 Annual financial report - final budget utilization as against the support budget in April 2016